 - In Control Center, select Active Projects from the dropdown in the top right corner.

 - Click Update Reporting at the bottom of the screen.

-You’ll see a confirmation message when the update is complete.
+- A confirmation message appears when the update is complete.

-Blueprint Summary sheets contain raw data about all the projects, as a portfolio, that are using the specific Blueprint.
+Blueprint summary sheets contain raw data about all the projects that are using the specific blueprint.
 For a more high-level view:

-- Create a second sheet for Portfolio Metrics and use cross-sheet formulas to calculate metrics about your projects.
-(See Formulas: Reference Data from Other Sheets.)
+- Create a second sheet for portfolio metrics and use cross-sheet formulas to calculate metrics about your projects.

-- You can then add data from both your Blueprint Summary and your Portfolio Metrics to a dashboard (with the metric widget), making it easy to see important information about your program.
+- Use a metric widget to add data from both your blueprint summary and your portfolio metrics to a dashboard to see important information about your program.